Creating Recovery Points for Exchange Database Block-Level Backups

 - From the Select a MediaAgent list, select the MediaAgent that is used to perform the recovery operation.

-- In the For block-level backups, empty the cache after n days box, enter the number of days after which the recovery point expires.
+- In the For block-level backups, expire after n days box, enter the number of days after which the recovery point expires.